 - Debt covenants posed a serious threat to the company's survival.

-- The SEC had launched an investigation into Charter's accounting practices.
+- The Securities and Exchange Commission had launched an investigation into Charter's accounting practices.

-Heavy spending for a cable infrastructure hadn't yielded high enough returns.
+- Heavy spending for cable infrastructure hadn't yielded sufficiently high returns.

-Near the end of June 2003, I (Tom) wrote negatively about this stock when it was trading above $4.
+Near the end of June 2003, Tom Gardner wrote negatively about this stock when it was trading at more than $4.
 It's tough to go contrary to Paul Allen and Wally Weitz.
 But there was no turnaround in sight, and the company's balance sheet was cratering.
-Over the next several months, the stock cratered and fell below $1 per share.
-The stock has been on a roller coaster since then, and now sits around $1.20.
+Charter itself cratered; its stock dropped to less than $1 per share.
+The stock has been on quite a roller coaster since then and now sits around $0.15.
+According to a recent Barron's article, shareholders could get wiped out as the company seeks recapitalization.

 What we do and don't fear